etendosoftware/docs/docs/user-guide/etendo-mobile/bundles/etendo-classic-subapp-extensions/classic-subapp-extensions.md

 ## Etendo Classic Sub App

+### Overview

+The **Etendo Classic SubApp** is a mobile extension of Etendo Classic, offering users a efficient way to access key business windows based on their role.

+The Etendo Classic Sub-application allows users to access and manage their client’s information directly from Etendo Mobile, providing a quick and efficient way to view and edit data.
+Also by using features like the **Scanning Helpers**, users can speed up inventory management by scanning products during physical inventory, making the process faster and more accurate.

 ### Initial Configuration

 To allow Etendo windows to be visible in the sub-application, the user must enter to Etendo Classic under the **administrator** role in `Role`>`Window Access` tab and check the box **Show in mobile** in the required windows to be shown in the app.